COVID-19 Community Update

 - Has WVU decided to transition to a test optional admission policy for 2021 students?

 - How can I learn about WVU while campus visits are suspended?

 - Is it too late to apply to WVU for the summer or fall 2020 terms?

 Can I still come to campus even though events are canceled?

-We strongly discourage families from traveling to campus at the given time to help protect both the safety of our campus and local community.
+We strongly discourage prospective students and their families from traveling to campus at the given time to help protect both the safety of our campus and local community.
 Both of our Visitors Centers are currently closed to the public as well as the majority of our campus facilities.

 Instead, please consider attending a virtual event:

 Has WVU decided to transition to a test optional admission policy for 2021 students?

 The Office of Admissions and Recruitment will release details regarding the 2021 application cycles very soon.
 You may also work with your Regional Recruiter at WVU to learn of admissions requirements.

 How can I learn about WVU while campus visits are suspended?